King Tides Resources for Educators

 Elementary Grades:

 • Show students a dramatic picture of a King Tide, preferably at a recognizable place or near where they live.
+(Some selected photos from the photo map can be found here.)
 Ask them to share: What do you notice?
 What do you wonder?
 What does it remind you of?

 • King Tides scavenger hunt.
 Find photos of the following: